Technoculture/personal-graph/README.md

 For more details and API documentation, see the Personal-Graph Documentation.

 ## Contributing
 Contributions are welcome!
-Please read our Contribution Guidelines and Code of Conduct.
+Feel free to create issues for BUGs and feature requests.

 ## License
 Personal-Graph is released under the MIT License.